kfeldmann/littlewing/README.md

     10_app.yml
     20_web-tier.yml
     30_database-tier.yml

+The configuration files use YAML (.yml) format.
+YAML is a standard format documented elsewhere.

+In Terraflop, the commands to be run are called steps.
+Steps are constructed using the following structure:

+    steps:
+    - aws.CATEGORY.COMMAND.NAME:
+      - ARG
+      - ...

+where CATEGORY is the command category in aws-cli, such as: ec2, iam, autoscaling, etc.

+COMMAND is the aws-cli command, such as: create-vpc, etc.

+NAME is a unique name for this instance of this command.
+This will allow you to distinguish between multiple uses of the same command.
+For example, if you are creating three subnets, you will call create-subnet three times.
+Provide three names to distinguish them.
+This is also how you will distinguish the subnets when you refer to them in subsequent steps.

+The arguments (ARG, ...) are exactly what you would pass to aws-cli for the same command.
+If a given command requires an argument of '--foo' and it's value of 'bar', those two separate strings should be listed in that order under the command.

+Example:

+    steps:
+    - aws.ec2.describe-network-acls.default-acl:
+      - --filters
+      - Name=default,Values=true

 For each step, Terraflop first checks the output directory (.terraflop-output in the current working directory) to see if